replicant1/SimpleNewsReader/README.md

 - **Volley** - by Google.
 Handles the mechanics of the HTTP request for downloading the JSON.
 Saves me having to deal with redirects etc.
 - **GSON** - by Google.
 Handles the parsing of the JSON data into data objects you provide.
 - **JUnit** - for unit testing.
+- **UIL** - Android Universal Image Loader.
+Asynchronously loads and caches the images referenced from the JSON.